Order of the Bath: Officers

+The office of Dean is held by the Dean of Westminster.
+The King of Arms, responsible for heraldry, is known as Bath King of Arms; he is not, however, a member of the College of Arms, like many heralds.
+The Order's Usher is known as the Gentleman Usher of the Scarlet Rod; he does not, unlike his Order of the Garter equivalent (the Gentleman Usher of the Black Rod) perform any duties in the House of Lords.

-There were originally seven officers, each of whom was to receive fees from the Knights Companion both on appointment and annually thereafter.
+There were originally seven officers, each of whom was to receive fees from the Knights Companion both on appointment, and annually thereafter.
 The office of Messenger was abolished in 1859.
 The office of Genealogist was abolished at the same time, but revived in 1913.
 The offices of Registrar and Secretary were formally merged in 1859, although the two positions had been held concurrently for the previous century.
 An Officer of Arms and a Secretary for the Knights Commander and Companions were established in 1815, but abolished in 1847.
 The office of Deputy Secretary was created in 1925.

-Under the Hanoverian kings certain of the officers also held heraldic office.
+Under the Hanoverian kings, certain of the officers also held heraldic office.
 The office of Blanc Coursier Herald of Arms was attached to that of the Genealogist, Brunswick Herald of Arms to the Gentleman Usher, and Bath King of Arms was also made Gloucester King of Arms with heraldic jurisdiction over Wales.
 This was the result of a move by Anstis to give the holders of these sinecures greater security; the offices of the Order of the Bath were held at the pleasure of the Great Master, while appointments to the heraldic offices were made by the King under the Great Seal and were for life.

 Habit and insignia

-Members of the Order wear elaborate costumes on important occasions (such as its quadrennial installation ceremonies and coronations), which vary by rank:
+Members of the Order wear elaborate uniforms on important occasions (such as its quadrennial installation ceremonies and coronations), which vary by rank:

 The mantle, worn only by Knights and Dames Grand Cross, is made of crimson satin lined with white taffeta.
 On the left side is a representation of the star (see below).
 The mantle is bound with two large tassels.

 The hat, worn only by Knights and Dames Grand Cross and Knights and Dames Commander, is made of black velvet; it includes an upright plume of feathers.